Best Things to Do in Sydney

 Bridge walking is next on your agenda!

-Among the best things to do in Sydney is also a stroll on the Sydney Harbour Bridge from where you will enjoy stunning panoramic views of Sydney.
-This is an experience you absolutely must allow yourself time to have!
+Among the best things to do in Sydney is a stroll on the Sydney Harbour Bridge, from where you will enjoy stunning panoramic views of Sydney.
+It is an experience you absolutely must allow yourself time to have!

-If you want to have a unique bridge experience, you may beforehand have made a reservation for a guided tour like the BridgeClimb Sydney, or you may want to ascend to the Pylon Lookout, providing you with the opportunity to enjoy outstanding views.
-Take into account that a guided tour/climb may take up to 3.5 hours depending on your choice.
+If you want a unique bridge experience, you can book a guided tour like the BridgeClimb Sydney.
+Alternatively, you may want to ascend to the Pylon Lookout, providing outstanding views.
+Consider that a guided tour/climb may take up to 3.5 hours, depending on your choice.

-If you just do the bridge walk, it will take you 15-30 minutes in each direction – still allowing you to enjoy the panoramic views and get the coolest photos through the steel construction.
+If you do the bridge walk, it will take 15-30 minutes in each direction, allowing you to enjoy the panoramic views and get the coolest photos through the steel construction.
 Ascending the bridge is free.
-You can get up on it on the eastern side on Cumberland Street.
+You can get up on it on the eastern side of Cumberland Street.

-Back in the Rocks, it is now obvious to look for a restaurant here to have dinner!
-Clearly, there are lots of dining places to choose among – and they come in all styles, price levels and cuisines.
-There is really something for any taste – whether you are looking for a high-class restaurant, a fast food-like experience or a truly historic pub.
+Back in the Rocks, it is time to look for a restaurant here to have dinner!
+There are plentiful dining places to choose from – and they come in all styles, price levels and cuisines.
+There is something for any taste – whether you are looking for a high-class restaurant, a fast food-like experience or an authentic historic pub.

 1-day itinerary for Magnetic Island